Bastion (agency)

-Bastion is a global marketing and advisory company headquartered in the Melbourne, Australia suburb of Richmond, Victoria.
-It is reportedly the largest independent marketing and communications group in Australia, and was founded in 2009 by former professional Australian rules footballer Fergus Watts.
+Bastion is a global marketing and advisory company headquartered in the Melbourne, Australia suburb of Cremorne, Victoria.
+It is reportedly the largest independent marketing and communications group in Australia and New Zealand, and was founded in 2009 by former professional Australian rules footballer Fergus Watts.
 Watts serves as the company's executive chairman.

 History

 Bastion was founded in 2009 as Bastion Group by 23 year old Fergus Watts, who briefly played for the Adelaide Football Club and the St Kilda Football Club in the Australian Football League (AFL).
 After his football career ended due to an injury, he started working in an advertising agency, and then decided to form his own company.

+In 2010, the company acquired PR Agency Undertow Media.

 In October 2015, the company changed its name to Bastion Collective.

 In January 2016, the company acquired Melbourne and Sydney-based research agency Latitude Insights, renaming it Bastion Latitude.

 In March 2017, the company received media coverage for its policy of unlimited leave for its staff.
 In October, the company hired former US Air Force fighter pilot Dax Cornelius to launch its expansion in the United States.
 It opened an office in Irvine, California, and in 2018 formed its U.S. footprint with the acquisitions of digital marketing firm Rare Branding and web-app development firm Digital Brand Group (DBG), followed by LFPR, a social media and public relations company.
 Rare Branding and DBG were merged to form Bastion Rare, and LFPR was rebranded as Bastion Elevate.